Seashore Trolley Museum: History

 Theodore F. Santarelli de Brasch and Osmond Richard Cummings were two of the founders of the museum, which was initially operated as the Seashore Electric Railway.
 Santarelli graduated from Harvard University and led the museum until he died in 1987; Cummings, a New England railroad historian, died in 2013.

-The events that led to the formation of the museum started in 1939 when a group of railfans learned that the Biddeford and Saco Railroad were purchasing motor buses to replace its fleet of trolley cars.
+The events that led to the formation of the museum started in 1939 when a group of railfans learned that the Biddeford & Saco Railroad were purchasing motor buses to replace its fleet of trolley cars.
 More and more trolley companies were doing this as the technology of buses had developed to the point that they were reliable and economical.